ddh0/PyGuy/README.md

 Have fun!
 Open an issue if you find something's wrong.

 # When will PyGuy be done?
 Whenever I feel PyGuy is complete and clean.
-I'm not keen on releasing unpoished work stamped with my name.
+I'm not keen on releasing unpolished work stamped with my name.